Denys Favorov: Desna Chernihiv

-On 13 July 2017 Favorov signed a new contract with Desna for a period of 3 years.
+On 13 July 2017, Favorov signed a new contract with Desna for a period of three years.
 With Desna, he was promoted to the Ukrainian Premier League in the 2017–18 season.

 In the 2018–19 season, Favorov finished with 15 goals in all competitions, making him the team's top scorer and earning him Player of the Year honours.

 During the 2019–20 Ukrainian First League play-offs, he scored a penalty in a 2–0 away win against Kolos Kovalivka.
-On 5 July 2020, he scored two goals against FC Kolos Kovalivka on his way to Play of the Week plaudits.
+On 5 July 2020, he scored two goals against Kolos Kovalivka on his way to Play of the Week plaudits.

 These efforts earned Desna a place in the 2020–21 UEFA Europa League third qualifying round for the first time in club history.

 Favarov was included in the Best IX squad for the 2019–20 Ukrainian Premier League.

 Zorya Luhansk

-On 9 August 2020, Favorov signed a 2-year contract with Zorya Luhansk in the Ukrainian Premier League.
-On 22 August he scored his first goal for the new club against Desna Chernihiv at the Stadion Yuri Gagarin in Chernihiv in the first match of the 2019–20 Ukrainian Premier League.
+On 9 August 2020, Favorov signed a two-year contract with Zorya Luhansk in the Ukrainian Premier League.
+On 22 August, he scored his first goal for the new club against Desna Chernihiv at the Stadion Yuri Gagarin in Chernihiv in the first match of the 2019–20 Ukrainian Premier League.

-On 22 October he made his debut in the 2020–21 UEFA Europa League against Leicester City at the King Power Stadium.
-On 3 December he provided the assist for Allahyar Sayyadmanesh's for the winning goal against Leicester in the return fixture at Slavutych-Arena.
-On 17 April 2021, he scored against Vorskla Poltava in the 2019–20 Ukrainian Premier League.
+On 22 October 2020, he made his debut in the 2020–21 UEFA Europa League against Leicester City at the King Power Stadium.
+On 3 December, he provided the assist for Allahyar Sayyadmanesh's winning goal against Leicester in the return fixture at Slavutych-Arena.
+On 17 April 2021, he scored in a 2–4 league loss to Vorskla Poltava.

 Wieczysta Kraków

 On 2 August 2022, he signed a two-year contract with Polish III liga side Wieczysta Kraków.
 On 6 August, he played his first match with the new club against Ostrowiec.
-On 24 September he scored his first goal with the new club against Unia Tarnów.
+On 24 September, he scored his first goal for Wieczysta against Unia Tarnów.

+Favorow featured regularly for Wieczysta, as the won group IV of the III liga in mid-2024 and won promotion to the third division.
+Shortly after, on 8 June 2024, it was announced Favorow would leave the club at the end of the month.

+Kotwica Kołobrzeg

+On 14 March 2025, he signed a contract with Kotwica Kołobrzeg in I liga.
+On 22 June 2025, he left the club along with the entire Kotwica roster.